History of a House

 Houses, even more than people, take their secrets to the grave.
 But a house that gave shelter and comfort and maybe even some inspiration to generations of Detroiters deserves some kind of obituary.

-Lest it be forgotten, this is my humble tribute to the place I still call home.
+Lest it be forgotten, this is my humble tribute to the place I still think of as home.

 The Wellington